AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 ## Publish the output using a Map Collection

-To publish the output using a Map Collection, perform the following steps:
+To publish (if configured) the output using a Map Collection, perform the following steps:

 1. Select the desired maps from the either the **Maps and Presets** tab or the **Generated history** tab and select **Publish to**.
 1. Select the target environment where you want to publish the output: **Preview** or **Publish** instance.